LarissaRickler/ski_rental_app/README.md

 Suppose that you are interested in taking ski lessons, and you start wondering about the equipment needed.
 You are not sure if you will really like it, so it is not clear whether you should buy skis or start renting each time you have a lesson.
 Each time you rent skis, you have to pay 1€, while the total cost of buying skis is 100€.
 So, the question you want to resolve is the following.
-What should be the strategy towards renting/buying so that you do not spend too much money if the total number of times you will go skiing is not yet known?
-Additionally, you can get a prediction on how many days you will ski.<br />
+What should be the strategy towards renting/buying so that you do not spend too much money if the total number of times you will go skiing is not yet known? <br />

-You than get a prediction on how many days you will go skiing.
+Additionally, you can get a prediction on how many days you will ski.
+This prediction can be good, but it can also be very bad. <br />

 Based on this prediction, choose how many days you will rent the ski before you decide to buy them. <br />

 Afterwards, you can compare how well your guess was, compared to the implemented algorithms. <br />